| | Making money on a free lunch Donald

 products cloned!
 As a result, vendors will find they can make more money

+in the niches--where they are today.
 One of the largest shifts in the software world (if it happens) will be

 the migration to Web-based applications.
 Linux is a natural for such an